 About Eyeball Cookies

-And for three… they’re just fun!
-Thumbprint cookies are named this because you use your thumb to create a small well in the center, and you can fill that well with all sorts of fun things.
+Because if you look closely, these are thumbprint cookies that have been given a Halloween makeover.
+And for those that might not know, thumbprint cookies get their name from the fact that you use your thumb to create a small well in the center of the cookie, and you can fill that well with all sorts of fun things.

 Such a glob of frosting.